InfluxData's Open Source Telegraf Project Significantly Expands Ecosystem of Applications Supported for Collecting Metrics and Events

 InfluxData has rapidly built its developer and customer base across industries – including manufacturing, financial services, energy, and telecommunications – by delivering the fastest growing Open Source Platform that enables customers to derive better business insights, data-driven real-time actions, and a consolidated single view of their entire infrastructure – from applications to microservices, and from systems to sensors.
 More than 400 customers, including Cisco Systems, Coupa Software, IBM, Houghton Mifflin Harcourt, Nordstrom, and Tesla, have selected InfluxData as their modern data platform for metrics and events.
 InfluxData is pioneering the shift to time series in a modern metrics and events platform, and is making it possible for customers to become data-driven and take on digital transformation initiatives.

-Telegraf is available for free under the OpenSource MIT license.
-For more information see: https://www.influxdata.com/time-series-platform/telegraf/
+Pricing and Availability Telegraf is available for free under the OpenSource MIT license.
+For more information see: https://w2.influxdata.com/time-series-platform/telegraf/

 InfluxData, InfluxDB Cloud, InfluxDB, and Telegraf are all trademarked by InfluxData.
 All other trademarks are the property of their respective owners.